OceanKale/pshell/README.md

 # pshell

-Repo with some old PS scripts
+Dumping ground storage repo with some old PS scripts

 to be uploaded: RS232 receiver